Skip to main content

 Jump to section

-If you want to learn about Kanban, you’re in the right place!
-We demystify the simple but effective task management tool.
+If you want to learn about kanban, you’re in the right place!
+Here, we'll demystify the simple but effective task management tool.

 Kanban is a great tool for helping you focus on your tasks.
 It can also help you put pesky distractions to bed and minimise context switching.
 Let’s explore.

 Kanban is a visual approach to project management.
-It uses a board called a Kanban board with different columns to represent steps in your workflow.
-Each task is a separate card on the board, and the card moves across the columns as work progresses.
+It uses a board called a kanban board with different columns to represent steps in your workflow.
+Each task has a separate card on the board, and the card moves across the columns as work progresses.

 Kanban is a simple but effective way to keep track of work across teams and boost productivity.